You are here

 - Provide documentation – with current functional limitations and recommendations for academic support – by a qualified practitioner.

-- Set an appointment to meet with Accessibility Advisor or Associate Dean, within the first few weeks of the semester to create letters of accommodation for instructors.
+- Set an appointment to meet with a staff member from Student Accessibility either prior to the start of classes or during the first weeks of the semester to create a letter of accommodation to provide to their instructors.

 - Set up a meeting with each instructor to review the letter of accommodation, have the faculty member sign a copy, and return it to ARC.